guregu/trealla-js/README.md

 ### Caveats

 Multiple queries can be run concurrently.
 If you'd like to kill a query early, use the `return()` method on the generator returned from `query()`.
-Otherwise, memory may leak.
 This is not necessary if you iterate through until it is finished.

 ### Virtual Filesystem